1098-T (Tuition STatement) information

 When will I receive my 1098-T?

-1098-Ts will be mailed / available on Lighthouse by January 31st of each year.
+1098-Ts will be mailed / available online by January 31st of each year.
 Gulf Coast is not required to mail a form to students whose total grants, scholarships, third-party and waiver payments were greater than or equal to their tuition and fees.
-The form will still display in Lighthouse for these students.
+The form will still display online for these students.

 how can i access my 1098-T?